Pachycephalosaurus: Troodon wyomingensis

-In 1890, during the Bone Wars between Othniel Charles Marsh and Edward Drinker Cope, one of Marsh's collectors, John Bell Hatcher, collected a partial left squamosal (YPM VP 335) later referred to Stygimoloch spinifer near Lance Creek, Wyoming, in the Lance Formation.
-Marsh described the squamosal along with the dermal armor of Denversaurus as the body armor of Triceratops in 1892, believing that the squamosal was a spike akin to the plates on Stegosaurus.
-The squamosal spike was even featured in Charles Knight's painting of Cope's ceratopsid Agathaumas, likely based on Marsh's hypothesis.
-Marsh also named a species of now-dubious ankylosaur Palaeoscincus in 1892 based on a single tooth (YPM 4810), also collected by Hatcher from the Lance.
-The tooth was named Palaeoscinus latus, but in 1990, Coombs found the tooth to be from a pachycephalosaurid, possibly even Pachycephalosaurus itself.
-Hatcher also collected several additional teeth and skull fragments while working for Marsh, though these have yet to be described.

 P. wyomingensis, the type and currently only valid species of Pachycephalosaurus, was named by Charles W. Gilmore in 1931.
 He coined it for the partial skull USNM 12031, from the Lance Formation of Niobrara County, Wyoming.
 Gilmore assigned his new species to Troodon as T. wyomingensis.
 At the time, paleontologists thought that Troodon, then known only from teeth, was the same as Stegoceras, which had similar teeth.
 Accordingly, what are now known as pachycephalosaurids were assigned to the family Troodontidae, a misconception which was not corrected until 1945 by Charles M. Sternberg.